 The Physical Properties of Apparel

-When totaling the number of variables that can be had within a manufactured product, apparel is at the top of the list.
+When totaling the number of variables that go into the making of a garment, compared with other products, apparel is at the top of the list.
 I’m not only referring to color and design, but also material.
-Stretch is now prevalent in almost all garments, but a garment doesn’t have to contain Lycra or Spandex to be considered stretchy.
+Stretch is now prevalent in almost all garments, this is primarily because of our ever expanding waistlines.
+But a garment doesn’t have to contain Lycra or Spandex to be considered stretchy.
 Much of the clothing we wear daily will stretch to some degree.
 Garment material and the method in which the garment is assembled (knit vs woven) makes this so.
 You experience this every time you put on gym shorts, a sweater, or a t-shirt.

-When it comes to measuring something that can expand and contract, there is certainly a higher rate of difficulty in obtaining an accurate measurement than say when measuring a length of wood.
-Telling a person to measure an article of clothing with absolute accuracy is like telling them to measure the diameter of water.
+When it comes to measuring something that can expand and contract, there is certainly a higher rate of difficulty in obtaining an accurate measurement then say when measuring a length of wood.
+Telling a person to measure an article of clothing with absolute accuracy is like telling them to measure the diameter of water in a lake.
 It’s not impossible, but the results will vary depending on the level of accuracy one is trying to achieve.
 It’s because of this and an imperfect manufacturing process that you’ve probably asked yourself one time or another, “I just tried on two of the same shirt, in the same size, so why do they fit differently?”

 The apparel industry is aware it’s impossible to manufacture thousands of the same garment to exactly the same measurement specifications.
 They’re also aware it’s impossible for two humans to measure the same garment and achieve identical results hundreds of times per day.
 Even with visual and written aid, it’s very difficult to properly relay to a person the amount of force to apply to a garment when laying it flat and pressing out all the wrinkles before measuring (“Don’t pull too hard, but tug it enough to remove all wrinkles.”)
 Too much or too little slack at the edge of a garment can easily alter the captured measurement by 1/4 inch.